Zabba Lindner And the Rhythm' Stix (Germany)

 Jazz From Hell (1986)

 There's no need to tell who was Frank Zappa, because everyone with even basic musical knowledge is aware of this great musician and experimentator.
 The above releases are partly or completely electronic and may be interesting to EM fans.
-I have Jazz From Hell which is absolutely crazy, Synclavier-based music that sounds like... well, Jazz from hell! :-) Recommended!
+I have Jazz From Hell which is absolutely crazy, Synclavier-based music that sounds like... well, jazz from hell! :-) Recommended!
 On the other hand, Francesco Zappa is totally crazy in its concept.
 The thing is that Zappa actually didn't write the music.
 From a dictionary he learned of an obscure composer named, you've guessed it, Francesco Zappa, who composed during the late 18th century.
 Thinking he might be an ancestor, Zappa re-arranged his works for the Synclavier digital system.
-Therefore, the music sounds like cheesy renditions of Classical works typical of the era they were composed in (although the harpsichord gives it a Baroque feel).
+Therefore, the music sounds like cheesy renditions of classical works typical of the era they were composed in (although the harpsichord gives it a Baroque feel).
 The Perfect Stranger is half contemporary orchestral pieces (ala Stravinsky) and half Synclavier works that range from neutral to scary.

 Zara (Germany)